 The program is fully funded by its member participants.
 Claims are filed by members with Canfield, which has been contracted to perform program administration, claims adjustment, and loss prevention for the program.
-Fees paid to the third party administrator under this arrangement for the year ending August 31, 2015, were \$1,678,247.63.
+Fees paid to the third party administrator under this arrangement for the year ended August 31, 2015, were \$1,678,980.35.

-A board of directors of nine members is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
+A Board of Directors of nine members is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
 The Board of Directors has contracted with Canfield to perform day-to-day administration of the program.
 This program has no employees.